 Reserve materials circulate for 2 hours, 2 days, or 7 days.
 The loan period is decided by the instructor.

 Any item, with the exception of reserve materials, may be renewed once.
 A library patron can renew items at the circulation desk, by phone (x2234), or through Your Account.
 Materials may not be renewed if another patron has placed a hold on them.

 If a desired item is currently on loan or is at a different branch location, a hold may be placed to reserve that item when it is returned to be checked out at the desired location.
 To place a hold electronically, click the "Place Hold" button when viewing the record for the item in our online catalog and log in with your Mercyhurst credentials.
 A notice is sent when the requested item is available.

 Patrons will be notified 3 days prior to an item's due date, and again the day before it is due.
-Patrons with overdue items will receive notices when they are 1, 7, 14, and 21 days overdue.
+Patrons with overdue items will receive notices before an item is due and when they are 1, 7, and 21 days overdue.
 If the materials are not returned after the third notice, the patron is billed for the charges outlined below.

 Overdue fines accrue at the rate of $.20/day for a book, or $1.00/day for videocassettes and DVDs.
-When a book or compact disc is 28 days overdue, it is considered lost.
+When a book or compact disc is 20 days overdue, it is considered lost.
 For lost or damaged library materials, the patron is charged for replacement along with a $10.00 non-negotiable overdue fine and a $25.00 processing fee.
-A patron has ninety (90) days from the date of the Invoice to return an item(s) for credit of the replacement cost(s) and processing fees (the $10.00 fine remains on account).
+Please be advised that failure to pay library bills could result in transcripts and diplomas being withheld.

 If a faculty or staff member wishes to have their student assistant or graduate assistant check out library items on their behalf, the following procedures must be followed: